yenchiah/data-science-book-uva/syllabus.md

 Instead, it introduces ways of working with structured (e.g., sensor measurements) and unstructured data (e.g., text and image).
 Also, this course will cover human-centered approaches in data science for social impact.

-It is important to keep in mind that this course does not aim to teach you details in programming, machine learning, statistics, or visualization.
+It is important to keep in mind about the following of this course:
-Instead, this course will teach you how to integrate various techniques (e.g., data wrangling, statistical analysis, data modeling, data visualization) together to perform a data science task.
+- We do not aim to teach you details in programming, machine learning, statistics, or visualization.
+Instead, we will teach you how to integrate various techniques (e.g., data wrangling, statistical analysis, data modeling, data visualization) together to perform a data science task.
-Also, notice that this course assumes someone already collected datasets for you and does not teach you how to collect data in the real world.
+- We assume someone already collected datasets for you, and we do not teach you how to collect data in the real world.
 Data collection is a topic that could take a very long time to explain and is mostly out of the scope of this course.
+- We mainly discuss data science in the development environment.
+We do not cover techniques in the production environment, such as detecting concept drift, performing A/B testing, monitoring model performance continuously, retraining and finetuning models, versioning models and data, using parallel computing, getting user feedback with qualitative or quantitative studies, etc.

 {: .note }
 > Notice that the course instructor writes the syllabus from the first-person perspective.
 The target audience for this document is students, and thus, we use "you" to refer to the students who are reading this document.